Sylerim/Sylerim/README.md

 - 👋 Hi, I’m @Sylerim
-- 👀 I’m interested in Cybersecurity, programming, and finance!
+- 👀 I’m interested in cybersecurity, programming, and finance!
 - 🌱 I’m currently learning python and ethical hacking.
 I will admit that I am complete novice and I am here to learn as much as I can.
 - 💞️ I’m looking to collaborate on projects tht will hep me become better and increase my skills.